In 1982 The Oakland A's Couldn't Solve An Annoying Accounting Error. The Answer Was Framed On Rickey Henderson's Bedroom Wall.

 An Accounting Conundrum

 The discovery of this discrepancy set off a massive investigation until someone finally figured out that the $1 million was related to a single check.
-A check that had been written to Rickey Henderson more than four months earlier.
+A check that had been written to Rickey Henderson four months earlier.

-Someone from the accounting office called up Rickey and asked him if he still had the check.
+So, someone from the accounting office called up Rickey and asked him if he still had the check.
 Rickey responded:

 "Ya I have it!
 I'm staring at right now.
 It's still in the frame."